hapax/hapax.github.io/_posts/2020-11-28-exponential.md

 \end{align*}
 $$

-Though we have arrived by a slightly suspect route, this formula can proved formally, though as usual we will not do so.
+Though we have arrived by a slightly suspect route, this formula can be proved formally, though as usual we will not do so.
 Nifty as it is, we have not factorized for its own sake, but in order to do something even cooler.